Crowthecruel2/Origin-Story/2. Mechanics/Classes/Mutant/Shapeshifter.md

+﻿## Description
+Add a short description for Shapeshifter.

 | LEVEL | POINTS | ABILITY                                                                                                                     |
 | ----- | ------ | --------------------------------------------------------------------------------------------------------------------------- |
 | 1     | 1      | **Wildshape**<br>-You can take the forms of animals smaller than humans but bigger than bugs.
 These have to be real animals |
 | 1     | 1      | **Changeling**<br>-You can take the appearance of people you have seen before                                               |
 | 1     | 1      | **Natural Tools**<br>-You can shift your body into tools and weapons on command                                             |